Separation of Powers Institute

 The Separation of Powers Institute (SPI) promotes and hosts scholarship, student programs, and educational initiatives that examine the federal constitutional structure, with an emphasis on a historical understanding of the role of divided power in the preservation of “justice,” the “general welfare,” and “the blessings of liberty.”
 SPI will serve as a hub of academic research and debate on legal and constitutional questions related to the role of the three federal branches of government and the allocation of their role and functions within the federal constitutional system.

 In June 2024, the Institute founded the Separation of Powers Clinic at Catholic Law.
 The clinic will provide practical instruction to students studying the constitutional allocation of power among the three federal branches of government, states and local governments, and private institutions.
-The clinic files briefs in the U.S. Supreme Court and appellate courts throughout the country and is directed by adjunct professor Trent McCotter.
+The clinic files briefs in the U.S. Supreme Court and appellate courts throughout the country.

 Separation of Powers Clinic